Scientific Name: Prunus spinosa

-Blackthorn is very thorny.
+Blackthorn is a very thorny shrub.
 It makes a good hedgerow plant (together with hawthorn, gorse and holly) as it creates impenetrable thickets and therefore provides good protection for a whole range of wildlife.
-Many plants grow beneath it as they are protected there from grazing animals.
+Many plants grow beneath it as they are protected from grazing animals.
 Birds build their nests among its branches and small mammals like hedgehogs find safe shelter below its dense canopy.

-The white flowers have 5 petals.
-The flowers are white and appear very early in the spring before the shoots.
-They are one of the first sources of nectar and pollen in the spring.
+The flowers are white and appear early – between March and May – before the leaves.
+They have 5 petals, either singularly or in pairs on the stems and often occur in huge numbers.
+They are one of the first sources of nectar and pollen for insects that emerge early in the spring.

 They are rich in vitamin C, but very sour to taste.
 They sometimes sweeten after the first frost and remain for a long time on the plant – good winter food for birds and mammals.

-When the plant is old then the bark becomes very dark – almost black – and the timber is very hard.
+When the plant is old then the bark becomes very dark – almost black.

 Blackthorn grows in hedges, on rocks and in woodland.
 As a shrub it grows up to 3m in height.